mhyrr/kanonical/src/pages/drafts/maththeology.md

 Why heartbreaking?
 Because fundamentalism is so often not actually about beliefs and faith.
 It becomes about power, authority and identity.
 People end up believing more in the fact that they're right than they do in their original beliefs.
 They become impossible to debate because they aren't on a search for the truth.
 They end up following powerful ministers that create what can only be described as cults of personality.
 [John Oliver documents some of these](https://www.youtube.com/watch?v=7y1xJAVZxXg) in hilarious and frightening fashion.

 Math can help solve the problem of quacks.
 Learning a bit of really interesting math - like the actual concept of infinity - can help shake loose some of the thinking that allows people to turn to things like Biblical literalism.
-These sorts of belief systems always end up being a combination of two things: 1.
-A method of applying power over people's lives in a way of saying "I know better than you" and 2.
-A God-of-the-gaps argument to give people some level of meaning in the world.
+These sorts of belief systems always end up being a combination of two things:

+1. A method of applying power over people's lives in a way of saying "I know better than you"
+2. A God-of-the-gaps argument to give people some level of meaning in the world.

 I'm not suggesting that teaching a bunch of fundamentalists math will suddenly make them a bit more open to thought.
 They've already been inculcated in a system of belief, and once that happens it's really hard to undo it.
 Rather, I think it can be dealt with generationally.